developer-portal/content/tools/virtualization/setting-up-intrinsic-vnc-server-with-vms.md

 # Setting up intrinsic VNC server with VMs

-> More information can be found here https://qemu-project.gitlab.io/qemu/system/vnc-security.html

 1. Download the Fedora Workstation ISO file from website and store it in a reference directory `cdromimg`.
    ```
    https://getfedora.org